Druker Traveling Fellowship Presentations Spring 2023

 - 48 Quincy Street

-Join us for the Spring 2023 Druker Traveling Fellowship Presentations featuring the 2019 and 2020 Druker Fellows, Carolyn Angius MUP ’19, and Laura Greenberg MAUD ’20.
-During this special presentation that explores the vanguard of urban design problems and questions, Carolyn will present her research, What does a gender-inclusive city look like?
-Lessons from public spaces, transportation systems, and housing developments designed for gender equity, and Laura will present her research, Exploring EcoDistricts, which explores the results of a participatory urban design framework that integrates sustainability, resilience, and advancing social equity at the neighborhood scale.
+The Spring 2023 Druker Traveling Fellowship Presentations featured the 2019 and 2020 Druker Fellows, Carolyn Angius MUP ’19, and Laura Greenberg MAUD ’20.
+During this special presentation that explored the vanguard of urban design problems and questions, Carolyn presented her research, What Does a Gender-Inclusive City Look Like?
+Lessons from public spaces and transportation systems designed for gender equity, and Laura presented her research, Exploring EcoDistricts, which explored the results of a participatory urban design framework that integrates sustainability, resilience, and advancing social equity at the neighborhood scale.

 Hosted by Joan Busquets, Martin Bucksbaum Professor in Practice of Urban Planning and Design.

-The presentations will be followed by a panel discussion and reception in Piper Auditorium.
+The presentations were followed by a panel discussion and reception in Piper Auditorium.

 Carolyn is an urban planner and designer based in Los Angeles, California.
 She is passionate about partnering with community members to build inclusive, safe, and vibrant public spaces for all, particularly in underserved neighborhoods.
 Carolyn is a Planning Associate at Kounkuey Design Initiative (KDI) where her work focuses on gender-inclusive transportation and equitable public space planning and design.
 Prior to joining KDI, Carolyn conducted international research on urban planning and design practices for more gender-inclusive cities as the 2019 Harvard Graduate School of Design Druker Traveling Fellow.
 Carolyn also has experience in public policy and developing and implementing environmental justice and climate adaptation policy in the Office of California Governor Edmund G. Brown, Jr. Carolyn holds a Bachelor of Arts from Scripps College and a Master in Urban Planning from the Harvard Graduate School of Design.

-What does a gender-inclusive city look like?
+What Does a Gender-Inclusive City Look Like?
 Our cities were designed by and for men.
 As a result, our built environments are often inaccessible to, limit opportunity for, and carry the specter of danger for over half the population – women and gender non-conforming individuals.
-Planners and designers around the world have begun transforming their practice to create public spaces, transportation systems, and housing developments that are inclusive of women and gender minorities.
+Planners and designers around the world have begun transforming their practice to create a public realm that is inclusive of women and gender minorities.
 This presentation will share lessons learned from cities leading in gender-inclusive planning and design to create spaces that are truly safe, welcoming, efficient, and affordable for those of all genders.

 Laura Greenberg MAUD ’20, “Exploring EcoDistricts”